NVIDIA/TensorRT-LLM/examples/multimodal/README.md

     The built OPT engines lie in `trt_engines/${MODEL_NAME}/int4_weightonly/1-gpu`.
     You should use this directory as `--llm_engine_dir` argument to `run.py`

-    **NOTE:** INT8/INT4 option is not supported for BLIP2-T5, because quantization support has not be added for encoder-decoder models yet.
+    **NOTE:** INT8/INT4 option is not supported for BLIP2-T5, because quantization support has not been added for encoder-decoder models yet.

 ## LLaVA